bbijsterbosch/pdm/README.md

 Set to True for implementing dynamic obstacle

 > [!IMPORTANT]
-> The local planner will start only when the user has closed the plots of the local planner.
+> The local planner will start only when the user has closed the plots of the global planner.